Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Projects/02-Custom-API-Project.md

     * **Day 12**: Implement API.
     * **Day 13**: Implement API.
     * **Day 14**: Documentation and deployment.
-1. The final project must be **deployed and fully accessible** via the internet.
-1. The final project must be **fully documented**.
-1. The final project must contain a **single page brochure site** that explains what the API does and a link to the API's documentation.

 ## Phases and Deadlines